When Anxiety Meds Don’t Work: Understanding Treatment Resistance

 Autoimmune and Inflammatory Factors

 Emerging research highlights the connection between autoimmune conditions and anxiety.
-Inflammation caused by autoimmune responses can exacerbate anxiety symptoms and render medications less effective.
+Inflammation caused by autoimmune responses can worsen anxiety symptoms and render medications less effective.
 Addressing these underlying biological factors may be key to improving treatment outcomes.

 Exploring Alternatives When Medications Don’t Work